 Before your talk, the moderator will introduce you, giving, at minimum, your name, professional affiliation and presentation title.
 If you would like additional information to be shared with the audience, please communicate that to your moderator.

 Always speak into your microphone, and when someone asks a question, please repeat it succinctly.
 Please refrain from making comments that could be perceived by others to be disparaging to the profession of correctional health care or the patients we serve.

 Remember, you typically will have a maximum of 50 minutes for your entire presentation plus 10 minutes for questions and answers.
 Your moderator will signal you when you have approximately 10 minutes remaining.
 Your moderator may interrupt you, if necessary, to allow adequate time for questions from the audience.

-- Provide information about the event and your presentation in your organization’s newsletters as well as other communications.
+- Provide information about the event and your presentation in your organization’s newsletters and other communications.

-- Place the show banner or logo on your organization’s website and/or as part of your e-mail signature.
-It’s available on the show site under “exhibitor information.”
+- Place the show banner or logo on your organization’s website and/or as part of your email signature.
+It’s available on this website under “Exhibitor Information.”

 - Include the Spring Conference in your company calendar on your website.

-- Add information about the conference to your company intranet calendar.
+- Add information about the conference to your company intranet.

-- Use social media such as Facebook and LinkedIn to publicize your plans to exhibit.
+- Use social media such as Facebook and LinkedIn to publicize your plans to present.

 - Develop and distribute a company press release.